- Pk 636: RWP-PEW; 1420-1500

 - LHE = Lahore

-I started my airline flying career on Sept 15, 1969 as a First Officer on Fokker F-27 Friendship (Reg.
-AP-ALN), a 44-seater twin engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
+I started my airline flying career on Sept 15, 1969 as a First Officer on Fokker F-27 Friendship (AP-ALN), a 44-seater twin-engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
 The others were Lahore, Karachi and Dacca.

 *Rawalpindi also serves Islamabad

 Northern Pakistan is a scenic, beautiful but an inhospitable mountainous terrain with airfields at Gilgit, Skardu and Chitral.
-Weather remains a concern for departures in the mornings and there were many cancellations because of the approach valley being blocked by clouds.
+Weather remains a concern for departures in the mornings and there were many cancellations because of the blockage of the approach valley by clouds.
 The airplane couldn’t fly above the mountains.
 We had daily flights to Peshawar and what is narrated below, happened on one of the flights out of Peshawar for Rawalpindi on June 12, 1970.

 * Sky is divided into eight parts (octas).
 6 octas means 6 parts of the sky are covered by this type of cloud, cumulonimbus (thunderstorm cloud).